RomainDeleat-besson/CBCT_seg/README.md

 ## Running the code

-MandSeg and RCS algorithms have different parameters therefore 4 bash scripts were created to run the training and prediction algorithms.
+MandSeg and RCSeg algorithms have different parameters therefore 4 bash scripts were created to run the training and prediction algorithms.

 **Prediction**